rgbprocessing/rgbprocessing.github.io/_projects/6_project.md

 <em>Additional analysis</em>

 <b>Figure 6</b> shows a substantial number of one-voxel lesions across several classes.
-Because segmentations were produced by different annotators these tiny lesions may reflect both true biological variation and annotation inconsistency.
+Because segmentations were produced by different annotators these tiny lesions may reflect both true biological variation and annotation inconsistency or error.
 Earlier versions of the sampling pipeline, which operated at the subject level, were particularly vulnerable to cases where a subject contained only a few voxels of a given class.
 The final voxel-indexed sampling method resolved this issue by sampling across all annotated voxel locations rather than across subjects.

 We also considered filtering out isolated or seemingly unsupported voxels, but ultimately retained the dataset in its original form after changing the sampling method.
 Given the scale of the annotation effort required, we treated the dataset as a realistic clinical setting with imperfect labels rather than reconstructing the entire annotation set.
-This choice makes the problem more challenging, but it also better reflects realistic conditions.
+This choice makes the problem more challenging, but it also reflects real conditions.

 <div class="row">
     <div class="col-sm mt-3 mt-md-0">